24 Hours in the Qatari Capital Doha

 How: International flights, Taxi, Dhow boat ride, walking

 Illnesses or mishaps: Getting utterly lost amongst the World Cup-related building frenzy and falling on the mercy of a local taxi driver; sightseeing at break-neck speed in the dusty heat of Doha.

 Qatar is a tiny country which more than makes up for its diminutive size in wealth.
-The country has grown to be filthy rich through its oil and gas reserves since gaining full independence from the UK in the seventies.
+The country has grown to be filthy rich through its oil and gas reserves since gaining full independence from the United Kingdom in the 1970s.
 Glass towers along the bay and man-made islands make it a miniature, archipelago version of Dubai - an archipelago which clings to the eastern side of Saudi Arabia.
 Qatar has been ruled by the authoritarian Al-Thani royal family for the last century but has, arguably, been spared the destabilising effect of the Arab Spring because of its wealth, with its people content enough to overlook restricted freedoms for the sake of sharing in the country's economic boom.
 It is famous for being the impending World Cup hosts, as well as being the home of the (state funded) Al-Jazeera television channel which gained notoriety and infamy in equal measure during the Iraq War of 2003.

 An example of traditional Islamic architecture being given a modern and satisfying twist: The Museum of Islamic Art.

 Battlements and ramparts: walls have been deliberately distressed to make the souk, a sort of Arabian bazaar with restaurants, feel old.

 In front of giant The Teapot sculpture, with the glass towers of the Corniche creating a photogenic backdrop.